EvaisaDev/EternalJukebox/README.md

 After that you can move to a folder you'd like to keep the files using the cd command and then clone EternalJukebox to it with:
 "git clone https://github.com/UnderMybrella/EternalJukebox.git"

+#### Prebuilt jar
-Unless you want to build the Jar yourself with Gradle you need to download it here https://eternal.abimon.org/built.jar and place it in the folder containing default-config.json and jukebox_index.html
+Unless you want to build the jar yourself with Gradle you need to download it here https://eternal.abimon.org/built.jar and place it in the folder containing default-config.json and jukebox_index.html

-## Configuring:
+## Configuring
 First rename default_config.json to config.json and open it with notepad/notepad++ on windows or nano on linux "nano config.json"

 Now you should go to https://developer.spotify.com/my-applications/ and log in to your spotify account.